llorracc/as.180.369/README.md

 > heterogeneous agent.
 For this, I am using and developing [Econ-ARK](https://econ-ark.org/).

-## Undergraduate TA—Ethan Murinson
+## Undergraduate TA—Jane Zeltner

 ### Contact

 If you have any issues or questions with assignments in this course, ask me by @-tagging me on Github in a Github Issue.
-My Github handle is [emurinson](https://github.com/emurinson).If you have any questions you'd like addressed by email, please contact me at: [emurins1@jhu.edu](mailto:emurins1@jhu.edu).
+My Github handle is [jzeltne1](https://github.com/emurinson).If you have any questions you'd like addressed by email, please contact me at: [jzeltne1@jhu.edu](mailto:emurins1@jhu.edu).

 (Also, see [below](#communications) for the communications policy for this course.)

 ### Bio

 > I'm excited to be your TA for this course.
-I am a senior studying Math and Economics at Johns Hopkins
+I am a senior studying Economics and Environmental Studies at Johns Hopkins
 > University.
-I took this course last semester and loved it, so I'm excited to be a part of it again!

 ## Course Materials